We have a long history with hydropower, building the Croton Hydro on the Muskegon River in 1907. Today we operate 13

 We operate 13 hydroelectric plants along five rivers that run through our state.
 Built between 1906 and 1935, our heritage is rooted in these renewable energy sources.
 Hydro power produces clean, reliable power that we’ve counted on for more than 100 years.

 Hydro Construction Project Updates

 This year’s annual winter drawdown for Hardy Pond will begin early November 1, 2022 in preparation for a future auxiliary spillway project.
 The restoration to normal operating water levels will be by May 26, 2023 (Friday prior to Memorial Day weekend).
-The future auxiliary spillway project is in the design and engineering phase.
-Construction dates will be shared when finalized.
+Consumers Energy plans to begin construction on the Hardy Dam Projects in 2025, pending the receipt of regulatory, environmental, and federal approvals.

 In order to meet Federal guidelines for managing the property within the Croton Hydroelectric project, a Consumers Energy Employee or authorized contractor will be contacting home and property owners bordering the project.
 If you will be contacted, you will receive a letter in the mail with additional details.